appmattus/crypto/cryptohash/README.md

 # cryptohash

-A Kotlin Multiplatform Mobile library to provide a set of cryptographic (and not so cryptographic) hashing functions.
+A Kotlin Multiplatform library to provide a set of cryptographic (and not so cryptographic) hashing functions.

 The following algorithms are supported: